Why Paying Off Your Mortgage Early Might Be a Huge Mistake

 You have high-interest debt

-fizkes/Adobe married couple seriously looking at laptop
+fizkes/Adobe Married couple seriously looking at laptop

 If you have extra money to put toward debt payoff, you should focus on the loan or credit card with the highest interest rate.
 For most people, that's not their mortgage.
-Instead of throwing extra cash on top of your mortgage payment, use it to pay off other loans with higher interest rates.

 Look up the interest rates on your other loans and credit cards and compare them to your mortgage interest rate.
 Then, try to make extra payments to reduce the loan balance with the highest interest rate.